Create Confluent Cloud Network on Google Cloud

 Create a Confluent Cloud network on Google Cloud

-3. Select Google Cloud Platform as the Cloud Provider and the desired geographic region.
+4. Select Google Cloud as the Cloud Provider as the cloud service provider and select the geographic region in Region.
+Click Continue.

 • VPC Peering: Cluster is accessible using the VPC peering endpoint.